-I AM MOTHER opens in a “Repopulation Facility” one day after what is called an “Extinction Event.”
+I AM MOTHER opens in a "Repopulation Facility" one day after what is called an "Extinction Event."
 Titles tell us there are no current human occupants but 63,000 human embryos on site.
 That all changes when a robot places one of the embryos in a makeshift, womb-like container and a day later a baby girl is born.
-The girl is raised, cared for, and educated in the fully-equipped underground bunker by a robot she calls Mother (physically played by Luke Hawker with the lovingly maternal voice of Rose Byrne).
-As a teenager, Daughter (Clara Rugaard) is told she’s the last human alive and the outside world is potentially toxic to her.
+The girl is raised, cared for, and educated in the fully equipped underground bunker by a robot she calls Mother (physically played by Luke Hawker with the lovingly maternal voice of Rose Byrne).
+As a teenager, Daughter (Clara Rugaard) is told she's the last human alive and the outside world is potentially toxic to her.
 But her sheltered existence comes crashing apart when a human shows up at the facility claiming to have been shot by a droid.
-The presence and story of the Woman (Hilary Swank) forces Daughter to question her Mother’s intentions and truthfulness.
-If she trusts the Woman, she must leave or destroy her Mother, the only family she’s ever known.
+The presence and story of the Woman (Hilary Swank) forces Daughter to question Mother's intentions and truthfulness.
+If she trusts the Woman, she must leave or destroy her Mother, the only family she's ever known.
 If she abandons the bunker, then she also leaves behind the other thousands of embryos who could help repopulate the earth, and whom she considers her brothers and sisters.

 Is it any good?